kevinxiaomba/cluster-agent/README.md

 ## Application instrumentation
 The ClusterAgent uses a declarative approach to agent instrumentation, which is consistent with Kubernetes design principles.
-The agent instrumentation is initiated by changong the deployment spec of the apps that need to be monitored.
-The ClusterAgent adds an init container with the desired agent inage to the deployment.
-The initcontainer c the agent binaries to a shared volume on the pod and make them available to the main application container.
+The agent instrumentation is initiated by changing the deployment spec of the apps that need to be monitored.
+The ClusterAgent adds an init container with the desired agent image to the deployment.
+The initcontainer copies the agent binaries to a shared volume on the pod and make them available to the main application container.
 The required agent parameters are passed to the main application container as environment variables.
 In addition to this method, some Java workloads can be also instrumented using Java dynamic attach.
 Once an application is instrumented, the ClusterAgent associates the pod with the AppDynamics application/tier/node ids.
 For Java workloads, the association is implemented down to the node id.
 For other technologies, the association is at the app/tier level.
 The ids of the corresponding AppDynamics entities are reflected in the pod's annotations.
 By default, the instrumentation is disabled.
 The instrumentation is controlled by several configuration settings.